simoasnaghi/simoasnaghi.github.io/about.md

 <p>My name is Simone Asnaghi. </p>

 <p>I’m 24 years old and I’m an electronics engineering.
 Currently, I’m enrolled in the master course of Electronics engineering at Politecnico di Milano.
-I have a lot of passion, but the main ones are basketball and motorsport.
+I have lot of passions, but the main ones are basketball and motorsport.
 My dream job is to become an engineer for an F1 team.
 Meanwhile, I work on my personal skills and take advantage of every opportunity that life gives me.
 On these pages, you can find something related to my work.
 I hope you will enjoy your virtual visit.</p>

 <h2>Skills</h2>